-Best Figure Skates to Buy in August 2025
+Best Figure Skates to Buy in September 2025

-- FACTORY-SHARPENED BLADE IDEAL FOR LEARN-TO-SKATE PROGRAMS.
+- FACTORY-SHARPENED BLADE IDEAL FOR BEGINNER SKATING PROGRAMS.

 Lake Placid Alpine 900 Women's Traditional Figure Ice Skate White Size 8

-Riedell Horizon Adult Ice Skates - Recreational Figure Ice Skates with Stainless Steel Blade | White | Size 6
+Riedell Soar Adult Ice Skates - Recreational Soft Beginner Figure Ice Skates | Onyx | Size 7

 Rollerblade Bladerunner Ice Diva Women's Adult Figure Skates, White and Rose Gold, Ice Skates